open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-hardware-setup.md

 ## How do I Connect the Planet Hardware?

-The Planet system has two hardware configurations: Raspberry Pi and router configuration, and
+The Planet system has two hardware configurations: Raspberry Pi and router configuration.

 **Background** What is a Raspberry Pi?
 A Raspberry Pi (also referred to as an RPi) is low-cost and credit card-sized computer that stores data via microSD card.
 RPis are often used to teach people about computer basics and computer programming.
 There are also many higher-level applications that utilize the RPi due to low costs and considerable capabilities.
 In our case, it’s a very easy, small, cheap, and portable tool for our library.
 Check out [this video](https://www.youtube.com/watch?v=_cviTxswW8c) to learn more about the RPi.